 Ingredients:

-• 3 Tbsp cornstarch or favorite thickener, arrowroot works as well
+- 3 Tbsp cornstarch or your favorite thickener, such as arrowroot, works as well

 Also take: